davner/31daysofgrief.github.io/_posts/2024-10-11-day-11-carrying-the-burden.md

 I’ll never forget the moment I realized my mother wasn’t going to live forever.

-We don’t often think about it, but it’s easy to believe our parents will always be there.
-That they’ll never really be gone.
-I held onto that belief too—until August of 2017.

 My mother had called me, she was being admitted into the hospital.
 I flew in on that redeye, driving from Orlando to my hometown.
 She woke up when I entered.
 She started crying.

 *I’m sorry for making you come here.*